rmathew/CUSS/doc/cup.md

 certain physical memory-addresses such that reads/writes from/to these addresses automatically result in communication with the corresponding I/O peripheral.

+CUP is a work-in-progress.
+See the top-level [TODO](../TODO.md) document for things yet to be implemented or fixed in CUP.

 ## Registers

 CUP provides access to 32 general-purpose 32-bit integer registers.
 These are